-I painted the matching piano bench white then used the Rub ‘N Buff on the feet to match the already-gold feet of the piano.
-I used the same white paint linked above, I always keep a can on hand.
+First, I painted the matching piano bench white.
+Next, I used the Rub ‘N Buff on the feet to match the already-gold feet of the piano.
+Then, I used the same white paint linked above.
+I explicitly always keep a can on hand for touch up’s.

 visit more furniture makeovers

 - How to Paint a Hutch with Floral Paper Backing

 - How to Milk Paint Furniture

 - How to Distress Furniture with Spray Paint & A Sander

 - How to Customize an Ikea Furniture Side Board to Look Custom